• Skip to primary navigation

 Crown Land Camping in Manitoba

-Crown land camping, sometimes called “boondocking”, is camping on any public land free of charge.
+Crown land camping, sometimes called “boondocking,” is camping on any public land free of charge.
 Residents of Canada can usually camp on crown land for up to 21 days at any one site unless it is otherwise posted.
 It’s important to note that no facilities are provided on crown land, and ecological sustainability is vital; you must practice a “leave no trace” attitude.
 Crown land camping is usually reserved for more experienced campers, as well as those looking for a bit of adventure.

 Where can you find crown land camping in Manitoba?
 That’s the tricky part.
 Many people are unwilling to share their crown land camping spots online for fear of the spot becoming overrun; the whole point of crown land camping is to escape into nature and leave as little impact on the land as possible.
-We respect that here at Road Trip Manitoba, and so won’t divulge any of the crown land camping areas we personally know of in the province.
+We respect that here at Road Trip Manitoba, and so we won’t divulge any of the crown land camping areas we personally know of in the province.

 Manitoba crown land camping can be difficult at first, especially if you don’t know where to start, but once you find your own slice of paradise, it may become your favourite form of camping.